 Auto-iQ Technology | Yes | Yes |

-Best For | Basic smoothies, frozen drinks | Smoothies, soups, sauces, and variable textures |
+Best For | Basic smoothies, frozen drinks | Smoothies, soups, sauces, variable textures |

 Use Case Focus | Simplified blending with presets only | Presets plus manual versatility |